BIG alternators for BMW Airhead Motorcycles

 3. Remove the diode board (and diode board mounts if the removable type).

 4. Modify the rotor so it has a V-belt PULLEY attached to it.
 You can use a toothed belt also.
 Be careful not to damage the crankshaft and rotor tapers.
 The only thing you really need is that taper, and a pulley affixed VERY squarely and sturdily to it.
 I like the rotor pulley to be LARGER in diameter than the new alternator's pulley, so that the engine will run the alternator at a bit faster than engine rpm.
 The pulley/rotor-taper modification MUST be done with strength, neatly and very squarely, & I did all of mine on a jig on a drill press or in a lathe or in my mill.
 You will have a choice on what type of pulley, and how closely towards the crankshaft it is mounted.
+Look carefully at the engine case and cover, to see where you will make the belt opening.
+Decide on the dimensions.
 Think about it all before committing yourself.
-Take a look at the older Mazda cars power steering pump pulleys in a wrecking yard; think about drilling and tapping holes in the rotor, etc.
+Take a look at older Mazda cars power steering pump pulleys in a wrecking yard; think about drilling and tapping holes in the rotor, etc. Think a lot!

 6. Use a large battery if possible.
 It will better absorb the alternator capability.
 For a sidecar rig, a car battery in the trunk of the sidecar is ideal.
 Some might want to retain the bike battery too, just for starting; and use the sidecar mounted battery for camping lights, etc. For a sidecar rig mounted battery, try to place the battery behind the sidecar seat and to the far side away, all of which is an ADVANTAGE for handling.
-Keep in mind that a large alternator can COOK a small motorcycle battery, if that battery is run down much at all.
+Keep in mind that a large alternator can easily cook a small motorcycle battery, especially if that battery is run down much at all.
 There is a limit to the current flow a small battery can handle short term and long term.
-The commonly available 28 or 30 ampere-hour flooded motorcycle batteries will usually work OK, however.
+The commonly available 28 or 30 ampere-hour flooded motorcycle batteries will usually work OK, however, although longevity may be shorter.
+Do not overlook the battery size.
+Use of a very high charging rate lithium battery may be a possibility too....but the ampere hours of storage is typically low.
+A substantial sized AGM/VRLA battery may be your best choice, over-all.

 7. Use a self-contained alternator, of the one terminal type (one additional smaller terminal to drive the dash GEN lamp is fine).
 Use heavy gauge wires to the battery and do have a good ground.

-AND ...HERE ...for those of you that want something pretty, sturdy, and NOT done as an outboard.
-This type of thing, if you were to make it yourself, would require some machinist talents, some design talents, and plenty of time!
-This is the Australian-made conversion, is available in the USA.
-800 watts, but do not have a link to the manufacturer yet.
+This type of installation, if you were to make it yourself, would require some machinist talents, some design talents, and plenty of time!
+This is the Australian-made conversion (now available in the USA).
+800 watts is claimed.
 Try Advrider.com, they had these in a thread a while back.
-Here is a link to one, and possibly the only place in the USA for these:
+Here is a link to possibly the only place in the USA for these: https://gregsgssite.shutterfly.com/1593.
+That page has actual installation photos, etc. Compare to the Omega or Emerald Island 600 watt alternator in my other article:

 08/31/2010: Add more photos, permission from Albert Lindberg.
 Also add more commentary, edit information #2, 3, 4, 5, 6, 7.